Shares of Manpowergroup In Rank the Highest in Terms of Level of Cash in the Human Resource & Employment Services Industry (MAN, WAGE, KFY, NSP, TNET) | Comtex SmarTrend

 Below are the three companies in the Human Resource & Employment Services industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Manpowergroup In ranks highest with a CE of $689.
-Wageworks is next with a CE of $678.
+Following is Wageworks with a CE of $678.
 Korn/Ferry Intl ranks third highest with a CE of $531.

 Insperity Inc follows with a CE of $356, and Trinet Group Inc rounds out the top five with a CE of $336.